Cream Cheese Frosting made with just 5 ingredients is rich and creamy, PERFECT for cakes or cupcakes, and ready in under 10 minutes!

 Variations on Cream Cheese Frosting

-- Chocolate Cream Cheese Frosting: Add some cocoa powder to your frosting for a chocolatey twist.
+- Chocolate Cream Cheese Frosting: Add a tablespoon of cocoa powder to your frosting while mixing for a chocolatey twist.

-- Lemon Cream Cheese Frosting: Add some lemon zest and a little lemon juice for a refreshing, citrusy frosting.
+- Lemon Cream Cheese Frosting: Add a tablespoon of fresh lemon zest and a little teaspoon of lemon juice for a zesty frosting that goes great with vanilla cupcakes!

-- Cinnamon Cream Cheese Frosting: Sprinkle some cinnamon into your frosting for a warming, spiced flavor.
+- Cinnamon Cream Cheese Frosting: Sprinkle two teaspoons of ground cinnamon into your frosting for a spiced flavor.

 How to Serve Cream Cheese Frosting

-Cheese Frosting can be used to frost a variety of baked goods.
-Pair it with a Classic Vanilla Cake or a Rich Chocolate Cake to balance out the sweetness of the cake.
+Top it on a Classic Vanilla Cake or a Rich Chocolate Cake to balance out the sweetness of the cake.
 This frosting also pairs beautifully with spiced desserts such as a Zesty Carrot Cake or Pumpkin Cake.
-The tanginess of the frosting cuts through the sweet and spiced flavors, creating a balanced and delicious dessert.

 More Yummy Desserts with Frosting